yzhao062/pyod/README.rst

 * combo (optional, required for models/combination.py and FeatureBagging)
 * keras/tensorflow (optional, required for AutoEncoder, and other deep learning models)
-* pandas (optional, required for running benchmark)
 * suod (optional, required for running SUOD model)
 * xgboost (optional, required for XGBOD)
-* pythresh to use thresholding
+* pythresh (optional, required for thresholding)

 **Warning**\ :
-PyOD has multiple neural network based models, e.g., AutoEncoders, which are implemented in both Tensorflow and PyTorch.
-However, PyOD does **NOT** install these deep learning libraries for you.
-This reduces the risk of interfering with your local copies.
-If you want to use neural-net based models, please make sure these deep learning libraries are installed.
-Instructions are provided: `neural-net FAQ <https://github.com/yzhao062/pyod/wiki/Setting-up-Keras-and-Tensorflow-for-Neural-net-Based-models>`_.
-Similarly, models depending on **xgboost**, e.g., XGBOD, would **NOT** enforce xgboost installation by default.
+PyOD includes several neural network-based models, such as AutoEncoders, implemented in Tensorflow and PyTorch.
+These deep learning libraries are not automatically installed by PyOD to avoid conflicts with existing installations.
+If you plan to use neural-net based models, please ensure these libraries are installed.
+See the `neural-net FAQ <https://github.com/yzhao062/pyod/wiki/Setting-up-Keras-and-Tensorflow-for-Neural-net-Based-models>`_ for guidance.
+Additionally, xgboost is not installed by default but is required for models like XGBOD.

 ----